domagalski/lifxdev/README.md

 `lifxdev` can either be used as the server/client commands or via a Python module to control individual devices in scripts.

+The `lifx-dhcp-trigger.py` script is an example script built using the `lifxdev` API to control lights in response to DHCP connections reported by `dnsmasq`.
+See the DHCP trigger subsection in the configuration section for instructions on using it.

 ### LIFX server usage